 Sen. Bernie Sanders (I-Vt.) has introduced substantive single-payer legislation in the U.S. Senate.
-The Medicare For All Act (S.1804), which was filed Sept.
-13, 2017, would establish a universal single-payer health program to ensure care for all residents of the United States.
+The Medicare for All Act (S.4204), which was filed May 12, 2022, would establish a publicly-funded national health program that would guarantee comprehensive, high-quality care for all residents of the United States.

 full legislative text:

 U.S. Senate hearing | Medicare for All: Protecting Health, Saving Lives, Saving Money:

 Based on our analysis, we find the Medicare For All Act of 2022 to be a significant step forward in the fight for single payer.
 Taken together with Rep. Pramila Jayapal’s Medicare for All Act (H.R.
 1976), it would transform U.S. health care from a market commodity into a full-fledged human right.

 The 2022 bill includes some major improvements from the 2019 version, bringing it closer to PNHP’s gold standard as established by the Physicians Proposal.

 - Global budgeting of hospitals and other institutional providers: Global budgets would fund hospitals with annual lump sum payments which can be used for patient care — not for profits, advertising, or executive bonuses — with separate funding for capital projects.
 PNHP estimates that global budgets would save $220 billion per year; they would also prevent hospital closures by providing facilities in rural and other underserved communities with stable funding, which can be quickly supplemented during public health emergencies.
 Global budgets also promote health equity by funding services and capital projects based on community health needs (i.e., mental health, obstetrics, and HIV care), not what’s most profitable for hospitals (i.e., elective surgeries).

 - Standardized fee-for-service payments to providers: Establishes a national fee-for-service schedule for individual and group providers, similar to language in the House bill (H.R.
 1976).